-- (1) Operate the service in ventilated office or shop space able to accommodate at least one aircraft on the Airport. - (2) Have at least one (1) trained and FAA certified technician. - (3) Keep premises open and services available appropriate business hours, five (5) days a week, excluding holidays. - (4) Hold the appropriate FAA certificates required for the types of services offered.
+- (1) Operate the service in ventilated office or shop space able to accommodate at least one aircraft on the Airport. - (2) Have at least one (1) trained and FAA certified technician. - (3) Keep premises open and services available to meet market demand. - (4) Hold the appropriate FAA certificates required for the types of services offered.